-Among the other common breastfeeding challenges, I was dealing with oversupply.
-While most nursing mothers would look for ways to increase their milk supply, I was struggling with oversupply.
 It was scary because my baby would start drinking milk too fast to keep up with the supply and choked every time during the initial letdown while breastfeeding.
 Fortunately, nothing serious happened.

 - 4 Free Online Newborn Care Classes for the first time Parents-to-be

 - First Night Home from Hospital and Baby Won’t Sleep:Now What?

 - Newborn Won’t Wake up to Eat: Should you wake your Sleepy Baby?

 Can Babies Drink Milk too Fast?

 Some babies do drink milk too fast.
 The main cause of baby drinking milk too fast is either you are having an over-supply or forceful letdown if you are breastfeeding or the size of the nipple if you are bottle-feeding.